Harold Robbins: Work

-In popular culture

-Robbins is mentioned by name in Star Trek IV: The Voyage Home by Admiral James T. Kirk; his first officer Spock mentions that Robbins was one of the 20th century "giants" of literature.
-Robbins is also mentioned by name by Basil Fawlty in the Fawlty Towers episode "Waldorf Salad"; he refers to Robbins' work as "transatlantic tripe".
-The band Squeeze mentions "a Harold Robbins paperback" in their song "Pulling Mussels (From The Shell)".
-In Roger Corman's 1970 post-apocalyptic Gas! -Or- It Became Necessary to Destroy the World in Order to Save It., a young couple uses a public library's copies of the collected works of Jacqueline Susann (who took inspiration from Robbins in writing her first novel in Valley of the Dolls) as kindling after the woman's initial objection to burning library books to keep warm.
-She says, "OK, but what if we run out?"
-Her boyfriend says, "Don't worry, there's an entire shelf full of Harold Robbins."
-In the movie Educating Rita, Dr Bryant, played by Michael Caine said he doubts that the examiner of the English Literature course has read Where Love Has Gone.

 Personal life

 Robbins was married three times, first to his high school sweetheart, Lillian Machnivitz.
 In 1965 he wed Grace Palermo, who went on to pen an account of her life with Robbins in 2013.
 Divorced in the early 1990s, Robbins married Jann Stapp in 1992; they remained together until his death.

 He spent a great deal of time on the French Riviera and at Monte Carlo until his death from respiratory heart failure, at the age of 81 in Palm Springs, California.
 His cremated remains are interred at Forest Lawn Cemetery in Cathedral City.
 Robbins has a star on the Hollywood Walk of Fame at 6743 Hollywood Boulevard.